alfredxiao/d-fence/doc/stories.md

-[DONE] 3. can collect incoming request facts (protocol, method, uri, ip, time, date, weekday) [DONE] 4. parse rules with primitives (e.g. has-valid-token, is-service) [DONE] 5. evaluate rules with regard to primitives (comparing those in rules and those from facts)
+[DONE] 3. can collect incoming request facts (protocol, method, uri, ip, time, date, weekday) [DONE] 4. parse rules with primitives (e.g. has-valid-token, is-service) [DONE] 5. evaluate rules with regard to primitives (comparing those in rules and those from facts) [DONE] 6. fix bug where we replace Location only when it matches backend host/port

 4. can collect Request facts from token (username, role)
 5. default rule (to deny if no rules are defined)